qdrant/landing_page/qdrant-landing/content/documentation/examples/rag-chatbot-vultr-dspy-ollama.md

 ![Architecture diagram](/documentation/tutorials/information-extraction-ollama-vultr/architecture-diagram.png)

-## Configuring the environment
+## CDeploying Qdrant Hybrid Cloud on Vultr

 All the services we are going to use in this tutorial will be running on [Vultr Kubernetes Engine](https://www.vultr.com/kubernetes/).
 That gives us a lot of flexibility in terms of scaling and managing the resources.
-Before we go further, make sure you have a Vultr account and a Kubernetes cluster running.
-Please follow the [official documentation](https://docs.vultr.com/vultr-kubernetes-engine) to get everything up and running.
+Vultr manages the control plane and worker nodes and provides integration with other managed services such as Load Balancers, Block Storage, and DNS.

+1. To start using managed Kubernetes on Vultr, follow the [platform-specific documentation](/documentation/hybrid-cloud/platform-deployment-options/#vultr).
+2. Once your Kubernetes clusters are up, [you can begin deploying Qdrant Hybrid Cloud](/documentation/hybrid-cloud).

 ### Installing the necessary packages